MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

 Administrators make the overall decision on whether to use Copilot capabilities in [!INCLUDE [prod_short](includes/prod_short.md)].
 If administrators enable Copilot, they should be sure to grant access to the appropriate users.

 > [!NOTE]
-> - We don't support this feature in [!INCLUDE [prod_short](includes/prod_short.md)] on-premises or private cloud.
+> * We don't support this feature in [!INCLUDE [prod_short](includes/prod_short.md)] on-premises or private cloud.
-> - Partner's can't extend this feature.
+> * Partner's can't extend this feature.
 That means partner developers can't modify, replace, or extend it.

 ## Is Copilot the only means to create sales lines?

 No, use of Copilot is optional. [!INCLUDE [prod_short](includes/prod_short.md)] offers non-AI-powered ways to create number series.
 Organizations can use both approaches at the same time.
+To learn more, go do [Create number series](ui-create-number-series.md).

 ## How do I give feedback about AI-generated content?